Dario-Gasquez/chimango-ai/README.md

 ## Usage
 ### Initial setup
-Before anything else, you will need to setup the library with the desired detection mode(using the [COCO](https://cocodataset.org/#home) dataset in this example):
+Before anything else, you will need to setup the library with the desired detection mode (using the [COCO](https://cocodataset.org/#home) dataset in the following example):
 ```Swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {